Yeshiva Beth Yehudah: History

 In August 1914, Rabbi Yehuda Leib Levin started the school as an afternoon Talmud Torah in the Mogen Avrohom Synagogue on Farnsworth Street, meeting five days a week.
-By 1923 the school, with 35 students, relocated to Beth Tefilo Emanuel Synagogue on Twelfth Street, and instituted a full-day school curriculum.
+By 1923, the school, with 35 students, relocated to Beth Tefilo Emanuel Synagogue on Twelfth Street, and instituted a full-day school curriculum.
 In 1925, the school was renamed Yeshiva Beth Yehudah after Levin's death.
 The school moved several more times until 1940 when it occupied a new building on Dexter and Cortland.
 At this point, enrollment was at 162 students divided into six grade levels.

 In 1943, the Beth Jacob School for Girls was established.
-Rabbi M. J. Wohlgelernter became Yeshiva Beth Yehudah's first President and Rabbi Simcha Wasserman was appointed Dean.
-Brothers Wolf and Isadore Cohen were founding members of the Yeshiva, with each of them taking a turn as President.
-In 1944, Rabbi A. A. Freedman moved to Detroit from New York City at the urging of the illustrious leader of the Torah Umesorah Day School movement, Rabbi Shraga Feivel Mendelowitz.
-Freedman became the inspiration and impetus for the growth of the Yeshiva, actively recruiting new students.
+Rabbi M. J. Wohlgelernter became Yeshiva Beth Yehudah's first president and Rabbi Simcha Wasserman was appointed Dean.
+Brothers Wolf and Isadore Cohen were founding members of the Yeshiva, with each of them taking a turn as president.
+In 1944, Rabbi A. A. Freedman moved to Detroit from New York City at the urging of the leader of the Torah Umesorah Day School movement, Rabbi Shraga Feivel Mendelowitz.
+Freedman became the inspiration and impetus for the growth of the yeshiva, actively recruiting new students.

 Throughout the 1950s and 60s, the school flourished in Detroit, until it moved to its current location, on Lincoln Road in Southfield.
-Many educators became involved with the yeshiva, including Rabbi S. P. Wohlgelernter, who succeeded his brother as the school's President; Rabbi Leib Bakst, who served as Rosh Yeshiva until 1989; and Rabbi Sholom Goldstein, who was the principal of the Beth Jacob School for Girls from 1966 until his untimely death in 1984.
+Many educators became involved with the yeshiva, including Rabbi S. P. Wohlgelernter, who succeeded his brother as the school's President; Rabbi Leib Bakst, who served as Rosh Yeshiva until 1989; and Rabbi Sholom Goldstein, who was the principal of the Beth Jacob School for Girls from 1966 until his death in 1984.

-In 1976, through the generosity of Mr. Norman Allan, Yeshiva Beth Yehudah purchased a building in Beverly Hills to house the Beth Jacob School for Girls.
+In 1976, through the generosity of Norman Allan, Yeshiva Beth Yehudah purchased a building in Beverly Hills to house the Beth Jacob School for Girls.
 Around the same time, the Saltsman New Americans Program was launched in response to the influx of Russian immigrants to the community.

 In 1991, Gary Torgow was elected President of the Yeshiva Beth Yehudah.
-Elected with him was Dr. Maury Ellenberg, Chairman of The Board.
-A new set of institutional by-laws was created and approved by 95% of the communities voters.
-This vote signified a new direction for the institution which was suffering tremendously from a failing financial base and little institutional oversight.
+Elected with him was Maury Ellenberg, chairman of the board.